Purchasing access and registering

 Deadlines for assignments will not be changed, so if you start your assignment too close to the deadline and you have technical issues, you won't have time to resolve them on time.
 Luckily problems are rare, but just in case be sure you start your homework and quizzes with time to spare.

 Dealing with Units

 Mastering has strict rules when dealing with units.
-Be careful or you will lost points even if your numerical answer is correct!
+Be careful or you will lose points even if your numerical answer is correct!

 - Write the unit abbreviation.
 Do NOT add a period after the unit